It's that time of year again!

-PhD students and Early Career Researchers working in the field(s) of “horror, cult and exploitation cinema” are invited to submit abstracts about their research to deliver at a workshop at Northumbria University on Friday 5 May 2017.
-The workshop will take the format of a mini-symposium and consist of three sessions, each made up of three speakers.
+PhD students and Early Career Researchers working in the field(s) of “horror, cult and exploitation” screen media, are invited to submit abstracts about their research to deliver at a workshop at Northumbria University on Friday 4 May 2018.
+The workshop – which follows on from a highly successful event last year – will take the format of a mini-symposium, and consist of three sessions, each made up of four speakers.
 Speakers will each deliver a 5-10 minute talk about their research to their peers and to a panel of academic experts from Northumbria’s Film and Television Research Group, providing a short introduction to their current project and identifying several questions for discussion.
 After each presentation, there will be an opportunity for the academic panel and other workshop participants to feedback to each speaker, and to ask follow-up questions.

-The workshop is intended to be a small scale networking opportunity for scholars with shared research interests, and to provide a relatively informal, and supportive, opportunity for those newer to academia to engage in dialogue with more established researchers.
+The workshop is intended to be a small scale networking opportunity for scholars with shared research interests, and to provide a relatively informal opportunity for those newer to academia to engage in dialogue with more established researchers.

-The event will close with a short presentation from Gillian Leslie, the Commissioning Editor for Film Studies at Edinburgh University Press, who will give advice about academic publishing (including converting PhD theses into monographs).
+The event will close with a short presentation by James Campbell from Intellect Books, who will give advice about academic publishing (including converting a PhD thesis into a monograph).

 The academic panel will comprise:

 Applicants are reminded that there are only twelve spaces available.
 Lunch and light refreshments will be provided throughout the day.

 Please submit a 250 word summary of your project and a 50-100 word bio to the organiser, Dr Johnny Walker (email@example.com), by Friday 30 March 2018.
 Applicants will be notified of the outcome the following week.

 Next week I'll be presenting work from my current book project at King's College London as part of their research seminar series.

 Find the abstract for my talk, below:

 The Way to Blockbuster: The Birth of the British Video Superstore